Alvtron/PopulationBasedTrainingWithDifferentialEvolution/PopulationBasedTraining/README.md

 [Population Based Training of Neural Networks, Jaderberg et al. @ DeepMind](https://arxiv.org/abs/1711.09846)

-A simple PyTorch implementation of PBT.
+A implementation of PBT in PyTorch.

 ### What this code is for